Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Experimental Evaluation

 \subsubsection{Model comparison}

 \\

-Base on the selected features in Table \ref{table:variableselection}, we also compared our model with other baselines such as support vector regression (SVR) and random forest regression(RF) for acute/chronic patient groups.
-Leave one subject out cross validation and mean RMSE was used to measure the performance.
-We observed that linear models yielded reasonable results (linear SVR and linear fixed-effects model), while the non-linear baselines (SVR with rbf kernel, and RF) had the worse performance.
+Based on our proposed (41-dimensional) stroke-rehab-driven features, we \xic{compare} LMGP with a number of classical predictive models, such as neural network (NN), support vector regression (SVR) and random forest regression(RF) for acute/chronic patient groups.
+It is worth noting that we cannot use the popular deep learning structures such as convolutional neural network(CNN) or recurrent neural network(RNN) on the time-series signal, due to the lack of frame-wise or sample-wise annotation.
+Yet with the stroke-rehab-driven features and trial-wise annotation, simple neural networks such as multi-layer perceptron(MLP) can be applied, and here we \xic{use} a 3-layer MLP.

+LOSO-CV \xic{is applied with} the mean RMSE values reported in Table \ref{table:modelComparison}, from which we \xic{observe} linear models (linear SVR and linear fixed-effects model) yield better results than non-linear methods (NN, SVR with rbf, and RF).
 One of the explanation is the over-fitting effect, where the trained non-linear models do not generalise well to the unseen patients/environments in this longitudinal study setting.
-RF's performance may also suffer significantly from the low-dimensionality of the selected features (6 features for acute patients and 10 features for chronic patients).
-Given the simplicity of the linear models and the designed low-dimensional features, linear models tend to suffer less from the over-fitting effect, with reasonable results in these challenging environments.
-Compared with the baselines, our LMGP can further model the longitudinal mixed-effects (i.e., with linear fixed-effect part and non-linear random-effects part), making the system adaptive to different subjects/environments, with the lowest errors.
+RF is normally known as a classifier with high generalisation capability, yet it may suffer from the low-dimensionality of the selected features (6 features for acute patients and 10 features for chronic patients).
+Given the simplicity of the linear models and the designed low-dimensional features, linear models tend to suffer less from the over-fitting effect, with reasonable results in these challenging environments. \xic{Compared} with linear models, our LMGP can further model the longitudinal mixed-effects (i.e., with linear fixed-effect part and non-linear random-effects part), making the system adaptive to different subjects/time-slots, with the lowest errors.

+We also \xic{compare} our approach with other automated CAHAI score regression methods \cite{Tang_stroke} \cite{Shane_ISWC} in the existing literature.
+Different from our approach, \cite{Tang_stroke} and \cite{Shane_ISWC} are pure data-driven approaches.
+To address the lack of annotation problem, Tang et al. use GMM clustering (on the sliding windows) \cite{Tang_stroke} to learn latent features that can be aggregated for trial-wise representation, while Halloran et al. \cite{Shane_ISWC} employ pseudo labelling strategy for trial-wise representation.
+However, both data-driven features cannot suppress the substantial noises in the original accelerator signal, and such noises (e.g., irrelevant daily activities) significantly affect the performance of both approaches.
+In contrast, by taking advantage of the domain knowledge, our proposed stroke-rehab-driven representation is compact yet informative, and from Table \ref{table:SOTA} and Table \ref{table:modelComparison} we can see it tends to have lower errors than \cite{Tang_stroke} \cite{Shane_ISWC} irrespective of the predictive models for both patient groups.